Shoulder separation - aftercareSeparated shoulder - aftercare; Acromioclavicular joint separation - aftercare; A/C separation - aftercare

 Self-care at Home

-On the first day of your injury, apply the ice every 10 to 15 minutes, for 20 minutes each time.
+On the first day of your injury, apply the ice for 20 minutes every hour while awake.
 After the first day, ice the area every 3 to 4 hours for 20 minutes each time.
 Do this for 2 days or longer, or as instructed by your provider.

 For pain, you can take ibuprofen (Advil, Motrin), naproxen (Aleve, Naprosyn), aspirin, or acetaminophen (Tylenol).
 You can buy these pain medicines without a prescription.